nadav-swimm/docusaurus/.swm/tokens.8lm3vz29.sw.md

     description: (
       <>
-        Docusaurus was designed from the ground up to be easily installed and used to get your website up and running quickly.
+        Docusaurus was designed from the ground up to be easily installed and used to get your web site up and running quickly.
       </>
     ),
 ```